Another boy arrested over Cherry Orchard Garda car ramming

 A boy arrested in connection with the Cherry Orchard incident that saw a Garda car repeatedly rammed is due to appear in court this morning.

-The incident, which occurred on the 19th of September, gained national attention after videos of the ramming went viral online.
+The incident, which occurred on September 19, gained national attention after videos of the ramming went viral online.
 Footage showed a collision between the patrol vehicle and another car, cheered by onlookers.

-A garda spokesperson said the boy was arrested yesterday, and that he was the fifth person to be arrested in connection to the incident.
+A Garda spokesperson said the boy was arrested on Tuesday, and that he was the fifth person to be arrested in connection to the incident.

 This comes after three teenage boys charged in connection with the ramming of a Garda car in Ballyfermot in Dublin were released on bail with conditions.